Dssdiego/aseprite-palettes/README.md

 ## How to Use

-Clone this repo in the **extensions** folder of your aseprite installation and restart Aseprite
+Clone this repo in the **extensions/your-custom-folder** folder of your aseprite installation and restart Aseprite

 Enjoy!